Plant DetailShow Menu

 Description

-Insects, Diseases, and Other Plant Problems: All parts of the plant are toxic if ingested.
-It also has the ability to absorb and retain other toxic substances, such as herbicides, pesticides and pollutants.
+Insects, Diseases, and Other Plant Problems: No significant problems.
+The plant contains glycosides but is considered less toxic than others in the Genus It also can absorb and retain other toxic substances, such as herbicides, pesticides and pollutants.

 See this plant in the following landscape: